 The Board of Directors does not maintain a Nominating Committee.
 As a "controlled company" under the New York Stock Exchange's listing standards, the Company chooses to have the entire Board of Directors participate in the consideration of Director nominees.
-See "Controlled Company Exemptions" below for a discussion of controlled company status.
-The Board of Directors' policy is to encourage selection of directors who will contribute to the Company's overall corporate goals of responsibility to its stockholders, industry leadership and integrity in financial reporting and business conduct.
+See "Controlled Company Exemption" below for a discussion of controlled company status.
+The Board of Directors does not delegate the responsibility of nominating potential new Directors to a separate nominating committee because it believes that all Directors should be involved in this process.
+The Board of Directors' policy is to encourage selection of Directors who will contribute to the Company's overall corporate goals of responsibility to its stockholders, industry leadership and integrity in financial reporting and business conduct.
 The Board of Directors will review the experience and characteristics appropriate for Board members and Director candidates in light of the Board of Directors' composition at the time and skills and expertise needed for effective operation of the Board of Directors and its committees.
 Final approval of a candidate is determined by the full Board.
-Because the Company is a controlled company, the Board of Directors does not have a policy with regard to the consideration of any Director candidates recommended by the Company's stockholders.
+Because the